Valle de los Caidos

 So instead I headed back – but not before I caught a faint glimpse of the very Nazi-like military statuary flanking the front section of the nave.
 However, I did not get to see the altar properly, nor the dome, or the choir, or anything else at the back.
 (The tunnels and lift shafts behind the basilica that connect it to the monastery on the other side of the mountain are out of bounds to visitors at all times anyway.)

 And most significantly I was thus not able to see Franco's grave with my own eyes.
 Looking at the photos in the guidebook I purchased on my way out from the little souvenir shop, however, I don't think I really missed that much in visual terms.
 The gave is very humble for somebody of that calibre.
 You wouldn't think he was such a long-standing ruthless dictator going by his tomb.
+UPDATE: the tomb is now empty anyway, since Franco's remains were removed on 24 October 2019.

 Back outside I wandered under the huge colonnades for a bit – getting an impression very much reminiscent of classic Nazi architecture, e.g. the Congress Hall